Algoryx/click-mirror/doc/performance.md

 The difference is only visible without graphics:
 Enabling sync means 64% increase in wallclock time.
-Profiling shows >39% of increase is from click, mainly protobuf in python(>31%).
+Profiling shows ~70% of increase is from click, mainly protobuf in python(~52%).
 9% of increase is Brick-AGX.
-We need to dig deeper to trace the rest of the increase (there is several other many small contributions from protobuf).
+8% is from within AGX and the rest from the python application.